-Environmental Component SEO Strategic Environmental Objective Code Overall 01 Ensure, where appropriate, that lower-level plans and projects contribute to overall environmental monitoring processes within the County.
+Environmental Component SEO Code Strategic Environmental Objective Overall 01 Ensure, where appropriate, that lower-level plans and projects contribute to overall environmental monitoring processes within the County.
 Population & Human Health PHH1 Avoid or, minimise impacts to population and human health.
 PHH2 Ensure the Decarbonising Zone avoids and minimises impacts to the existing economic activities within the area and does not compromise/conflict with existing land use objectives.
 Biodiversity, Flora & Fauna B1 Ensure Climate Action does not conflict with biodiversity protection, restoration and rehabilitation.
 B2 Ensure compliance with Habitats and Birds Directives with regard to protection of European Sites and Annexed habitats and species.
-74 В3 Support Article 10 of the Habitats Directive with regard to the management of features of the landscape which - by virtue of their linear and continuous structure or their function as stepping stones (designated or not) - are of major importance for wild fauna and flora and essential for the migration, dispersal and genetic exchange of wild species.
-B4 To avoid or minimise significant impacts on semi-natural habitats, species, environmental features or other sustaining resources in designated national sites and to comply with the Wildlife Acts 1976-2012 with regard to listed species.
-B5 Go beyond biodiversity protection to deliver biodiversity enhancement, wherever possible, in response to the biodiversity emergency.
+72 В3 Support Article 10 of the Habitats Directive with regard to the management of features of the landscape which - by virtue of their linear and continuous structure or their function as stepping stones (designated or not) - are of major importance for wild fauna and flora and essential for the migration, dispersal and genetic exchange of wild species. В4 To avoid or minimize significant impacts on semi-natural habitats, species, environmental features, or other sustaining resources in designated national sites, non-designated locally important sites, and sites proposed for designation; and to comply with the Wildlife Acts 1976-2012 with regard to listed species.
+B5 No net contribution to biodiversity losses or deterioration in response to the biodiversity emergency.
 Landscape & Visual Amenity L1 Avoid or minimise impacts on statutory landscape designations defined in the CDP.
 L2 Avoid or minimise adverse visual effects on residential receptors or other sensitive visual receptors.
 Cultural Heritage - Archaeology & Architectural CH1 Avoid impacts upon archaeological heritage (including entries to the Record of Monuments and Places (RMP)) and architectural heritage (including entries to the Record of Protected Structures (RPS) and National Inventory of Architectural Heritage (NIAHs)).
 Soils S1 Avoid or minimise effects on mineral resources or soils.

-$^{^{74}}$ 'Annexed habitats and species' refer to those listed under Annex I, II & IV of the EU Habitats Directive and Annex I of the EU Birds Directive.
+72 'Annexed habitats and species' refer to those listed under Annex I, II & IV of the EU Habitats Directive and Annex I of the EU Birds Directive.